Women Breaking Barriers in Wealth Management

 Paying thought to their extensive experience in the industry, Grace Apuy, Lin Buencamino, Erica Joy, Christine Le, and Robin Patin shared why they believe women are underrepresented in wealth management.

 Men in power favor people who look like them.
-Hannah Riley Bowles, a public policy professor at Harvard University, found that powerful men prefer people who look like them and may make hiring or promotions decisions accordingly.
+Hannah Riley Bowles, a public policy professor at Harvard University, found that powerful men prefer people who look like them (note: content may be paywalled) and may make hiring or promotions decisions accordingly.
 Also, Lauren Rivera, a Kellogg School of Management professor, found that hiring managers want recruits who have the potential to be their friends—a problem if a profession is dominated by aging, white men.
 Ms. Apuy acknowledged this trend, stating, “I think it’s natural for people to want to be with people that look like them…It can be intimidating going into an industry where you don’t see other successful women and people of color.”
 Ms. Joy pointed out that the bias extends to other opportunities as well, observing “A lot of boys clubs tend to share business amongst themselves.”
 Perhaps this is one reason why there were only nine women among Barron’s “top 100 independent wealth advisors” in 2017.

 Women, people of color, and Millennials don’t look like “typical” financial advisors.
 Related to the above is the stereotype of who manages wealth.
 Several of the interviewees shared that they simply don’t fit people’s image of the profession.
 Ms. Patin revealed, “People have this image in their minds about what a wealth manager should look like—a white guy in a suit and a tie.”
 In the same vein, Ms. Buencamino mentioned, “I don’t look like the ‘average’ financial advisor.
 Because of this, I find myself having to demonstrate and elaborate my skills and abilities, maybe more so than my counterparts who fit the more traditional look.”